Mulch Calculator

 Keep mulch pulled back from tree trunks, shrub stems, siding, and hard edges where moisture buildup can cause problems.

-Should I measure the bed area on the map first?
+Should I measure the bed area on the satellite map first?